 Closing schools because of an emergency is a serious decision.
 The more impactful the emergency and the longer the closure is expected to last, the more factors schools must consider.

-Emergency operations plans (EOP), along with supporting continuity of operations plans (COOP), provide a good starting point for schools to remain flexible and viable, regardless of the circumstances.
-Because of the COVID-19 pandemic, schools are experiencing teachable moments as they adapt to stay-home orders while carrying out their missions to serve students.
+Emergency operations plans (EOP), along with supporting continuity of operations plans (COOP), provide a good starting point for schools to remain flexible and viable in any circumstance.
+Because of the COVID-19 pandemic, schools are experiencing teachable moments as they adapt to new challenges while carrying out their missions to serve students.

 COOP: A framework for continuity

 Some functions are essential to the business of operating a district.
 Your COOP provides a framework for ensuring continuity of functions such as paying bills, issuing payroll and letters of reasonable assurance, responding to unemployment claims, making emergency purchases, and securing closed facilities.
 As vital members of your communities, districts are also called on to deliver services that meet the neighborhood’s needs during the pandemic.
 For example, schools have hosted COVID-19 testing sites.

 As you build on or expand your COOP, these principles should apply across operations:

 Strong COOPs are built on clear, timely communication of services, expectations, and support systems.
 Your processes will likely change as the pandemic continues to unfold.
 Use district websites, email, and emergency notification systems to keep stakeholders up to date.

 Student and staff needs will change along with the pandemic.
 Schools should continue to evaluate and address the physical and emotional impact of extended school closure, hybrid instruction, or online learning.
 Include the input of individuals who are experiencing personal hardships due to COVID-19, as well as students who fear lost educational standing or program access.
 If your district is delivering meals to students’ homes or designated pickup sites beyond school property, consider assigning counselors or other key faculty members to the team to monitor at-risk students.